David G. Farragut

 David Glasgow Farragut’s father, Jorge, was a Spanish merchant captain who had served in the American Revolution and the War of 1812.
-As a young man Farragut was sent to live with Captain David Porter in order to learn a trade.
+As a young man, Farragut was sent away from his birthplace in Tennessee to live with Captain David Porter in Virginia to learn a trade.
 In 1812 he traded his original first name, “James,” to “David” in honor of his adoptive father.
 This “adoption” made David Farragut the “foster brother” of another famous Civil War admiral, David Dixon Porter.

 Farragut began his life as a sailor early; he commanded a prize ship captured in the War of 1812 when he was twelve years old.
 He joined the Navy in December 1810 and by the time of the Civil War; Farragut had proven his ability repeatedly.

 Despite the fact that he was born and raised in the South, Farragut chose to side with the Union.
 In April 1862, while commander of the West Gulf Blockading Squadron, “Flag Officer” Farragut took the city and port of New Orleans.
 As a reward, the Union created the new rank of Rear Admiral.